 It’s a holiday trope we are all familiar with.
-The kids go down to the Christmas tree and the parents tell them to open a certain box with holes in it first.
-Out of the box pops an adorable Christmas kitten, complete with a fancy red bow around its neck.
+The kids go down to the Christmas tree, and the parents tell them to open a certain box with holes in it first.
+Out of the box pops an adorable Christmas kitten, complete with a fancy red bow around their neck.

 Don’t Make The Kitten A Surprise Gift

 While you may have a thousand arguments as to why a kitten is a great addition to a home, not everyone has the time, money, space, or interest in owning a pet.
-Owning a cat is a massive responsibility, and forcing that ownership on anyone is not fair to the kitten or person in question.
+Owning a cat is a massive responsibility, and forcing that ownership on anyone is not fair to the kitten or person.

 Don’t Make An Impulsive Decision To Get A Cat